kitzhongzhengqi/BachelorarbeitQi-/README.md

 # BachelorarbeitQi-
-This is my quellcode of my bachelor thesis
+This is the quellcode of my bachelor thesis